eigengo/opensourcejournal/arch-deployment/arch-deployment.md

 closed-source proprietary software, or as a trade-off to optimise performance, as with compiled binaries.

-Staying with the bicycle example, I've recently had to take my bike to get serviced, since the gears are sticking.
-I recently had to take my bike to be serviced, since the gears were sticking.
+Staying with the bicycle example, I recently had to take my bike to be serviced, since the gears were sticking.
 I was quoted £15 to have it fixed.
 A similar fault occured in our car, but the garage quoted £750 to fix that.
 I'm sure that the smaller quote reflects how much easier it is to understand, access and adjust the internal workings of a bike.

 In the same way that free and open-source software has helped developers understand how programs work, we should extend the same idea to our